vikasreddymusku/Agentic-Loop/README.md

 DiscoveredProperty[]
 ```

-The next work is turning those discovered properties into the **actual fields requested by the user**.
+The next work is turning those discovered properties into the **actual fields requested by the Agent**.

 ---